Skip to Content

 Instructions

-5. Print out the shamrock template (file 127 in our free printable resource library) and cut out the shamrocks.
+4. Print out the shamrock template and cut out the shamrocks.
 Please note: The template includes a couple different sizes.
 The smaller size was used for the shamrocks in these photos.

 Notes